ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

     }
 ```

-And a database `DbContext` that looks like:
+And declaring a database `DbContext` that looks like:

 ```csharp
     public class LocalWeatherDbContext : DbContext